After School Academy

 AP Prep Club

-Sponsor/Advisor: Gulcin Cengiz
+Sponsor/Advisor: Mrs. Gulcin Cengiz

 Email: gcengiz@harmonytx.org